ste7anste7an/readthedocs/docs/uartremote.rst

 .. method:: UartRemote.call(command, *type_data,**kwargs)

-  Sends a command to a remote host that is waiting for a call and will wait until an answer comes.
+  Sends a command to a remote host that is waiting for a call and will wait until an answer comes back.
   Optionally a parameter ``timeout=...`` for the answer is self.timout, or passable as timeout=...

-.. method:: UartRemote.call(wait=True,check=True)

-  If ``wait`` is True, this methods waits for the reception of a command, otherwise, it immediately starts receiving a command.
-Is the flag ``check`` is True, it checks for errors or for an `ack` of onother command.
-It then calls the function corresponding with the received command (prior set by `add_command`) and sends back the result of the executed function.

 .. method:: UartRemote.process_uart(self, sleep=-2)